 Dronken Kalender is een poëziebundel annex kalenderhervorming.
-De kalender voor juno 2018 ziet u hieronder (als lid van de blog blijft men maandelijks op de hoogte):
+De kalender voor august 2018 ziet u hieronder (als lid van de blog blijft men maandelijks op de hoogte):

 Dronken Kalender is tevens een performatieve jaarcyclus.
 Daarover iets in het Engels: